The Latest Search Engine Marketing (SEM) & PPC Updates

 The Goole Ads platform is frequently rolling out changes, new features and updates.
 Follow along to find out the major updates!

 October 25, 2018 | New Click-To-Message Features

-Google has added new features to click-to-message ads.
+Google has added new features for click-to-message ads.
 The first, email forwarding, will automatically send any text messages to your email.
-Second, automatic reply sends a message back to customers immediately.
+Second, an automatic reply sends a message back to customers immediately.
 Click-to-message ads will also get expanded reporting focused on more accurate attribution for conversions.
 Throughout 2018 we have seen Google implement a wide variety of new features aimed at giving advertisers advanced capabilities to share their messaging.
 This is just another instance of Google expanding the communication between advertisers and their target audiences.

 August 27, 2018 | Responsive Search Ads Get Ad Strength Feature

 Advertisers will now see an ad strength score ranging from “Poor” to Excellent” that measures relevance, quantity and diversity of ad copy and provides recommendations.
 Google is making a big push toward automation and machine learning in 2018 and is trying to simplify the process so users will rely on this automation.

 July 10, 2018 | Google Integrates Machine Learning

 Google is introducing responsive search ads which use Google’s machine learning to utilize an advertiser’s budget.
 Advertisers can provide up to 15 headlines and four descriptions lines which will be rotated to see which combination performs the best for specific search queries.
 Google is taking some of the guesswork out of optimizing ads and allowing advertisers to examine the effectiveness of their campaigns before running the ads.